roadSurfer/graphql-webflux-dataloader/README.md

 mentioned, and possibly some other tweaking.

 ## To Do
-* Update repositories: they should return entities, not JOOQ records.
-* Add support for repositories based on multiple underlying database tables (and add example of this).
 * Add mutations.
 * Document explaining how it all hangs together.
 * Unit tests.
-* Test error handling (esp in async code)
+* Test error handling (esp in async code).
 * Implement all TODOs in the code.
+* Separate into modules?
+Separate framework from example implementation?